daKmoR/generate-typescript-definition-files-from-javascript/README.md

 The reason for that is that we are going to use it heavily - but in a rather indirect way.

 See - we are a big fan of a [buildless]() development setup.
 We have [a post]() or [two]() about it :grimmacing:
-It is [our believe](https://open-wc.org/about/rationales.html) that it is the best way to bring developers (you) and the platform (browser) back on the same table.
+It is [our belief](https://open-wc.org/about/rationales.html) that it is the best way to bring developers (you) and the platform (browser) back on the same table.

-Knowing this makes it hard to root for TypeScript as it is a [Transpiler Language]() - in other words it requires a build step.
+Knowing this makes it hard to root for TypeScript as it is a [Transpiler Language]() - in other words, it requires a build step.

 So how come we are still fans?
 Let's dive into and see what Types can give you.